mayankchan/mayankchan.github.io/_posts/2025-11-19-gen-ai-sql-agent-bot.md

 * Adding automated evaluations to catch incorrect queries or edge cases
 * Allowing the agent to ask clarification questions in more complex scenarios

-This project provides a strong foundation for an AI-powered, self-serve analytics layer on top of ABC Grocery’s SQL data, with safety and correctness built in from the ground up.

 ___